RESEARCH & PRACTICE

 Creative Health Through Music Pedagogy: Case Studies in Identity, Listening, and Cultural Belonging in Higher Education

-Examines how rhythm- and ensemble-focused pedagogy can foster wellbeing, inclusion, and identity formation in higher-education contexts, linking practice-led teaching with emerging discourse on creative health.
+Examines how ensemble-focused pedagogy can foster wellbeing, inclusion, and identity formation in higher education contexts, advancing a practice-led account of creative health through listening, collaborative musicianship, and culturally responsive design.

 Decolonising the Rhythm Curriculum: Integrating Global Groove Practices in Undergraduate Aural Skills